-Within the AdWords Shared Library are three core elements:
+Within the Google Ads Shared Library are three core elements:

 As you can see, the overall theme with these options is that you’re able to leverage the same component (audiences, negative keywords, and placement exclusions) in multiple areas of your account: